-Final practical exam must be taken and passed before graduation with a 75% or higher.
-If student fails the final exam, the student must retake and pass to graduate.
-The exam is based on rubrics form and scored, evaluated with student and placed in student academic file for evaluation.
+Final practical exam must be taken and passed in-person before graduation with a 75% or higher.
+Student must make arrangements to retake if failed of which could delay graduation.
+The exam is based on a rubrics form and scored, evaluated with student and placed in student academic file for evaluation.